 Fulfillment Center Horror Stories

-A New York Times article detailed how pregnant workers struggled with warehouse work.
+Amazon isn’t the only warehouse operator with poor working conditions.
+A New York Times investigation detailed how pregnant workers struggled with warehouse work at a facility operated by a different fulfillment company.
 Some had miscarried after being denied requests for shorter shifts and lighter duty.
 Most shockingly, the article also recounted an incident in a Tennessee warehouse where a worker died.
 After her death, employees were ordered to continue work while her body remained on the warehouse floor.
 (The warehouse operator has denied reports of this incident by workers.)

-And warehouse conditions could get worse in the future.
-Amazon is pushing the fulfillment industry toward one-day and same-day delivery.
-The rest of the industry will scramble to keep up with this faster delivery schedule.
-The pressure on fulfillment center workers to do more, better, faster will increase.
+And warehouse conditions have been even more challenging during COVID.
+With more people ordering products online, pressure on fulfillment center workers to do more, better, faster may increase.
 As a result, we could hear more fulfillment center horror stories.

-So, now I’ve painted a depressing picture of what it’s like to work in a fulfillment center.
-But there is more than one kind of fulfillment company.
-Some of us strive to create a different kind of working environment.
-It’s an important part of being a different kind of eCommerce fulfillment company.
+But, fortunately, there is more than one kind of fulfillment company.
+Some 3PLs strive to create a different kind of working environment; that’s an important part of being a different kind of eCommerce fulfillment company.
+For example, at Red Stag Fulfillment, we increased sanitation and social distancing to keep our staff safe while keeping our client’s orders moving, even in the peak pandemic holiday season.

 Here’s what it’s like to work for a fulfillment center that knows its employees are its most valuable asset.